mrkaleArduinoLib/gbj_at24c/README.md

 ## gbj_at24c()

 #### Description
-The library does not need special constructor and destructor, so that the inherited ones are good enough and there is no need to define them in the library, just use it with default or specific parameters as defined at constructor of parent library [gbjTwoWire](#dependency).
+The library does not need special constructor and destructor, so that the inherited ones are good enough and there is no need to define them in the library, just use it with default or specific parameters as defined at constructor of parent library.
 * Constructor sets parameters specific to the two-wire bus in general.
 * All the constructor parameters can be changed dynamically with corresponding setters later in a sketch.